Open science and research

 Data availability statements

-With data availability statements you are able tell about your data and its possible availability to the readers.
+With data availability statements, you can provide information about your data and its potential availability to readers.

 • Mention all of the data types underlying the publication